-Julian Rachlin is one of the most renowned artistic personalities of our time.
-In his over thirty-year career, Mr. Rachlin’s multifaceted interests have taken him across the globe as a conductor, soloist, recording artist, chamber musician, teacher, and artistic director.
-As a violinist, Rachlin has shared the stage with virtually every major orchestra and conductor.
-A frequent presence on the conductor’s podium, his performances have thrilled audiences worldwide and his electrifying and sensitive interpretations have placed him at the forefront of classical music.
+Over the course of his career, he has taken his multifaceted interests across the globe as a conductor, soloist, recording artist, chamber musician, teacher, and artistic director.
+As a violinist, he has shared the stage with the most prestigious orchestras and conductors.
+A frequent presence on the podium, he thrills audiences with compelling interpretations—at once electrifying and sensitive, elegant and dynamic—establishing himself as a leading conductor of his generation.

-A strong proponent of expanding the relevance of classical music within today’s cultural framework, Mr. Rachlin’s projects with living composers and cross-median collaborations have brought together artists from a variety of disciplines, backgrounds and genres.
-He has worked closely with, and premiered works of, Krzysztof Penderecki, Giya Kancheli, Vangelis and Lera Auerbach.
-In 2000, he joined Mstislav Rostropovich in the premiere of Penderecki’s Sextet and Penderecki later wrote and dedicated the Concerto Doppio for Violin, Viola, and Orchestra as well as the Ciaccona for Violin and Viola to Mr. Rachlin.
-He has appeared in films, collaborated with digital instillation artists, and has worked with noted personalities, John Malkovich, Sir Roger Moore, and Gerard Depardieu.
+A strong proponent of expanding the relevance of classical music within today’s cultural framework, Rachlin creates projects with living composers and imaginative collaborators that have brought together artists from a variety of disciplines, backgrounds, and genres.
+He has worked closely with, and given premieres of, Krzysztof Penderecki, Giya Kancheli, Vangelis, and Lera Auerbach.
+In 2000, he joined Mstislav Rostropovich in the premiere of Penderecki’s Sextet.
+Penderecki later wrote and dedicated the Concerto Doppio for Violin, Viola, and Orchestra and the Ciaccona for Violins and Viola to Mr. Rachlin.
+Rachlin has appeared in films, collaborated with digital installation artists, and has worked with notable actors such as John Malkovich, Sir Roger Moore, and Gerard Depardieu.

-Dedicated to educating and supporting young talent, Mr. Rachlin founded the Julian Rachlin and Friends Foundation to help nurture the careers of extraordinary young musicians.
-Since 1999, Mr. Rachlin has served as a faculty member and professor at the Musik und Kunst Privatuniversität der Stadt Wien.
+Dedicated to educating and supporting young talent, Mr. Rachlin founded the Julian Rachlin & Friends Foundation to help nurture the careers of extraordinary young musicians.
+Since 1999, Rachlin has served as a faculty member and professor at the Musik und Kunst Privatuniversität der Stadt Wien.

-Born in Lithuania, Rachlin emigrated to Vienna with his family at the age of three, where he studied violin under the renowned Boris Kuschnir at the Musik und Kunst Privatuniversität der Stadt Wien and received private lessons from Pinchas Zukerman in New York City.
-Mr. Rachlin also completed conducting studies with Maestro Mariss Jansons, Sophie Rachlin and was mentored by Maestro Daniele Gatti.
+Born in Lithuania, Rachlin emigrated to Vienna with his family at the age of three, where he studied violin with the renowned pedagogue Boris Kuschnir at the Musik und Kunst Privatuniversität der Stadt Wien, and received private lessons from Pinchas Zukerman in New York City.
+Mr. Rachlin also completed his conducting studies with Maestro Mariss Jansons and Sophie Rachlin and was mentored by Maestro Daniele Gatti.